London United Tramways No. 159

 Unfortunately, LUT’s expectations regarding the popularity of its luxury tramcars proved to be over-optimistic and many of the class, including 159, found themselves surplus to requirements and under-used.
-As a result, many were put into store at Fulwell and, by 1923, 159 and 43 of its contemporaries were declared surplus to requirements and withdrawn from service after just 21 years.
+Consequently, many were put into store at Fulwell and, by 1923, 159 and 43 of its contemporaries were declared redundant and withdrawn from service after just 21 years.

 As a result, 159 was not equipped with top covers (as 50 of its contemporaries were); nor was it sold on to other operators (as another ten of the class were).
 Many of the surplus cars were scrapped, but a few, like 159, were dismantled and the bodies sold on for other uses.

 Its lower saloon, together with those of two of its contemporaries, was converted into a house located in Ewhurst Green in Surrey, where it provided living accommodation for a couple for 55 years before being donated to the TMS in 1978.
 It was transferred to the museum’s off-site storage facility soon afterwards, where it remained in store until 2005, at which point sufficient funding became available to enable the lengthy and challenging process of restoration and reconstruction to finally begin.